Akhil-Selukar/SOLID-principles-and-design-patterns/README.md

 as shown in '[solid - 02.b - open-close-compliant](https://github.com/Akhil-Selukar/SOLID-principles-and-design-patterns/tree/master/solid%2002.b%20-%20open-close-compliant)'
 By this what we are doing is we have our base class which can be extended by another classes and add extra fields or functionalities, meaning open for extension.
 But at the same time we don't have to change the base class to add any other vehicle, meaning the base class is not closed for modification.
+Here the abstract method is the way for extension of base class.